 Tim has served as counsel for the debtor in numerous Chapter 11 reorganization cases, many involving large publicly held companies including multi-state cable providers, luxury resort operators and real estate developers and operators.
-He also devotes much of his time to representing parties in troubled automobile supplier cases.
+He also devotes time to representing parties in troubled automobile supplier cases.

 Represented an energy company that leased significant natural gas rights to another energy company that filed for Chapter 11 bankruptcy protection.
 At stake was almost $2 million in back royalty payments under the lease.
 The court held that under Michigan law the oil and gas lease was indeed a lease under the Bankruptcy Code, entitling the client to all past due royalty payments before the debtor could continue extracting natural gas.

 University of Michigan Law School, Associate Editor, Michigan Law Review

 State Bar of Michigan, 1971, Elected Member of the Representative Assembly, 1978-81; 1998-present; Member, Special Issues Committee

 University of Detroit Law School, Adjunct Professor of Law, 1993-present